 The first song is-

 1-Wada Tumse Hai Wada, Janmo’n Ka Pyar Ka

 Singer- Pt.
 Jasraj

 Music- Adnan Sami

-Like the movie, this song too will haunt you if you listen it once carefully and feel the melody of it.
+Like the movie, the song, too, will haunt you if you listen it once carefully and feel the melody of it.
 The music is as soulful as the singing of the classical vocalist Pt.
 Jasraj.
 He has not sung many songs in Bollywood and I had never listened him before this song.
 He has just filled it with life, romance and heavenly love.
 In fact, this song is more than a semi-classical but less than a pure classical.
-Listen it if you haven’t yet.
+Listen it, if you haven’t yet.

 2- Hamri Atariya Pe Aaja Re Sawariya Dekha-Dekhi Tanik Hoi Jaye